 Tikkun Olam Book Club

 Join others in discussing books that cover a variety of relevant topics surrounding social justice and Tikkun Olam.
-Contact the Emanuel office for more information or visit our Calendar page to see when the next meeting is scheduled, or check our Upcoming Events page.
+Contact the Emanuel office for more information or visit our Calendar page to search when the next meeting is scheduled, or check our Upcoming Events page.

 Maot Chitim is the ancient custom of offering food to provide for the poor for the observance of holidays.
 Maot Chitim of Greater Chicago delivers food packages to over 5,000 area residents for Rosh Hashanah and Passover.
 Emanuel Congregation has participated in this seasonal mitzvah for over a dozen years.
 Contact the Emanuel office for more information regarding the next available Maot Chitim volunteer opportunity.